Netcracker/qubership-trino/docs/public/user-guide.md

 ### Hive

-Following is an example of Hive that uses S3 storage, connector configuration that should be added to Trino's deployment parameters:
+The following is an example of Hive that uses S3 storage, connector configuration that should be added to Trino's deployment parameters:

 ```yaml
 catalogs: